sassoftware/esp-studio-examples/Basic/removestate/README.md

 This example demonstrates how to facilitate the transition of a stateful part of a model to a stateless part of a model.
 A Remove State window in this example converts all events that it receives into Inserts and adds a field named `eventNumber`.

+For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Source Data

 The [InputRemove.csv](InputRemove.csv) file contains a list of stock market trades.